ZIMISONeed help?

 The Ingredients That Actually Have Evidence

-Vitamin C (L-Ascorbic Acid) is the most extensively studied topical treatment for hyperpigmentation.
+Vitamin C is the most extensively studied topical treatment for hyperpigmentation.
 It works by inhibiting the enzyme tyrosinase, which is essential for melanin production.
 Clinical trials show visible reduction in dark spots within 2-4 weeks of consistent use.

 Why Most Dark Spot Treatments Fail